Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Constraints

 \subsection{Leveraging Mathematically-Defined Constraint Boundaries}

-When practitioners have access to a closed-form mathematically-defined constraint boundary, they can calculate distances from generated design samples to the constraint boundary.
+Though rare, practitioners may sometimes have access to a closed-form mathematically-defined constraint boundary.
+They can usually then calculate distances from generated design samples to the constraint boundary, which can be highly informative.

-\paragraph{Signed Distance to Constraint Boundary:~(Figure~\ref{fig:SDC})} In some design applications, it may be possible to calculate a distance to the constraint boundary.
-The distance to constraint boundary metric is most informative as a signed distance field (SDF), with generated samples satisfying the constraints having positive distances and samples violating the constraints having negative distances.
+\paragraph{Signed Distance to Constraint Boundary:~(Figure~\ref{fig:SDC})} The distance to constraint boundary metric is particularly informative as a signed distance field (SDF), with generated samples satisfying the constraints having positive distances and samples violating the constraints having negative distances.
 Indicating by what margin samples are satisfying or violating constraints can be significantly more informative than a simple binary criterion or proportion of constraints met.